-Alaska, California, Connecticut, Hawaii, Minnesota, Nevada, New Mexico, North Carolina, Tennessee and Washington require employers to develop and maintain comprehensive safety and health programs–which contain the elements of worksite analysis to identify actual and potential hazards, technical and administrative control of the hazards, and training for all personnel, including supervisors and managers.
+Alaska, California, Connecticut, Hawaii, Minnesota, Nevada, New Mexico, North Carolina, Tennessee and Washington require employers to develop and maintain comprehensive safety and health programs–which contain the elements of worksite analysis to identify actual and potential hazards, technical and administrative control of the hazards, and training for all personnel.

 California law requires all employers to set up effective written injury and illness prevention programs.
 Employers must conduct periodic worksite inspections to identify unsafe conditions and work practices, and eliminate any hazards found.

 Minnesota requires employers in industries with high injury and illness incidence and severity rates to develop a written workplace safety and health program.
-Employers of 25 or more employees are required to establish a joint labor-management safety committee, and those with fewer than 25 employees must establish a committee if their pure premium rate is in the top 25 percent for all classes.
+Under Minnesota’s A Workplace Accident and Injury Reduction (AWAIR) Act, employers of 25 or more employees are required to establish a joint labor-management safety committee.

-Nevada requires employers with 11 or more employees or any manufacturer of explosives to have a "Written Workplace Safety Program."
-To assist the employers in understanding the Nevada statutes, how to develop a program, and the purpose or need for such a program, regular training sessions are conducted and a written guide is made available to employers.
-The guide has been placed on the Nevada Safety Consultation and Training Section’ s web site along with the required Rights and Responsibility Pamphlet (both in English and Spanish).
-The web site address is www.4safenv.state.nv.us.
+Nevada requires employers with 11 or more employees or any manufacturer of explosives to have a “Written Workplace Safety Program.”
+Nevada also requires employers with 25 employees and up to develop and implement a safety committee.
+To assist the employers in understanding the Nevada statutes, regular training sessions are conducted and a written guide is made available to employers.

 North Carolina requires employers with a high rate of workers’ compensation claims to have written safety and health programs, and to establish formal safety and health committees.